⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 }

-All three options produce the same result: the user can access pages with data-access="client:dianomi" (or public).
-They cannot see pages scoped to other clients.
+All three options produce the same result: the user can access pages with data-access="brand:acme" (or public).
+They cannot see pages scoped to other brands.

-Team and admin users can access all client folders.
+Team and admin users can access all brand folders.

 ---